+- c. subject to Subsection (3), ceases to be qualified to be a Minister; or

+d. is dismissed or removed from office,

-- 1. a Minister (including the Prime Minister) holds office until the next appointment of a Prime Minister.
+- a Minister (including the Prime Minister) holds office until the next appointment of a Prime Minister.

 - 2. Notwithstanding Subsection (1)(b)

 - a. a Prime Minister who resigns; and

 - b. a Ministry that resigns collectively,